 Choosing the Right Headless CMS for Headless Commerce

-As previously mentioned, a headless eCommerce is essentially a headless CMS with eCommerce integrated into the platform.
-Now there are a multitude of headless CMS solutions that can provide eCommerce capabilities, but in order to choose the right one is that is suitable for your business, we recommend you pick a decoupled CMS.
+As previously mentioned, a headless eCommerce CMS is essentially a headless CMS with eCommerce integrated into the platform.
+There is a multitude of headless CMS solutions that can provide eCommerce capabilities, but in order to choose the one that is suitable for your business, we recommend you pick a hybrid headless CMS.

-When looking for a decoupled CMS solution, make sure it has the following features:
+When looking for a hybrid headless CMS solution, make sure it has the following features:

 Whether you want to launch a landing page or microsite to coincide with your main online store, you need a solution that allows marketers to create these campaigns quickly and easily, and with little or no technical support.
 This gives marketers more control over the platform and they will experience less friction with the IT team.

-Regardless of what technology you use, your decoupled CMS must work and integrate with any martech tool and its data.
+Regardless of what technology you use, your hybrid headless CMS must work and integrate with any martech tool and its data.
 Having this feature will enable marketers to have all their favorite tools including marketing automation, CRM, and analytics, in one place.

 In addition to integrating with tools, your decoupled CMS will become the central hub for eCommerce activities.
 That means all of your team members will be accessing the platform.
 The ideal solution should come with a collaboration feature where your team can create workflows, set up an audit trail, and set user permissions.